 Mastering specific CPR techniques lets you teach those who need them most.
 It also opens doors to organizations that need specialized CPR training.
 This will help you reach even more learners.

-What are the responsibilities and duties of a CPR instructor?
+What Are the Daily Duties of a CPR Instructor?

 A CPR instructor carries various responsibilities and duties, such as: